powerfulseal/powerfulseal/README.md

 Label mode is a more imperative alternative to autonomous mode, allowing you to specify which specific _per-pod_ whether a pod should be killed, the days/times it can be killed and the probability of it being killed.

+To mark a pod for attack, do `kubectl label pods my-app-1 seal/enabled=true`, and the `Seal` will start attacking it, but only during working hours (defaults).

+Instructions on how to use label mode can be found in [LABELS.md](LABELS.md).

 ```sh
 $ seal label --help
 usage: seal label [-h] --kubeconfig KUBECONFIG